publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schXIX/pt1/m__us_usc_t42_s300aa–1.md

 [Pub.
 L. 99–660, title III, § 323][/us/pl/99/660/s323], Nov.
 14, 1986, [100 Stat.
 3784][/us/stat/100/3784], as amended by [Pub.
 L. 100–203, title IV, § 4302(a)][/us/pl/100/203/s4302/a], Dec.
 22, 1987, [101 Stat.
 1330–221][/us/stat/101/1330-221]; [Pub.
 L. 102–168, title II, § 201(a)][/us/pl/102/168/s201/a], Nov.
 26, 1991, [105 Stat.
 1102][/us/stat/105/1102], provided that:

-> “Subtitle 1 of title XXI of the Public Health Service Act \[part 1 of this subchapter ([42 U.S.C.
-300aa–1][/us/usc/t42/s300aa–1] to 300aa–6)\] shall take effect on the date of the enactment of this Act \[Nov.
-14, 1986\] and parts A and B of subtitle 2 of such title \[subparts A and B of part 2 of this subchapter ([42 U.S.C.
-300aa–10][/us/usc/t42/s300aa–10] to 300aa–23)\] shall take effect on October 1, 1988 and parts C and D of such title \[subparts C and D of part 2 of this subchapter ([42 U.S.C.
-300aa–25][/us/usc/t42/s300aa–25] to 300aa–33)\] and this title \[probably means provisions of title III of [Pub.
+> “Subtitle 1 of title XXI of the Public Health Service Act \[[42 U.S.C.
+300aa–1][/us/usc/t42/s300aa–1] et seq.\] shall take effect on the date of the enactment of this Act \[Nov.
+14, 1986\] and parts A and B of subtitle 2 of such title \[[42 U.S.C.
+300aa–10][/us/usc/t42/s300aa–10] et seq., 300aa–21 et seq.\] shall take effect on October 1, 1988 and parts C and D of such title \[[42 U.S.C.
+300aa–25][/us/usc/t42/s300aa–25] et seq., 300aa–31 et seq.\] and this title \[probably means provisions of title III of [Pub.
 L. 99–660][/us/pl/99/660] other than those that enacted this subchapter and redesignated former sections 300aa to 300aa–15 of this title as sections 300cc to 300cc–15 of this title; these other provisions amended sections 218, 242c, 262, 286, and 289f of this title and enacted provisions set out as notes under sections 201, 300aa–1, and 300aa–4 of this title\] shall take effect on the date of the enactment of the Vaccine Compensation Amendments of 1987 \[Dec.
 22, 1987\].”

  __Severability__